‘I’m so sorry’: Adele to reschedule Las Vegas shows as COVID delays production - NewsBreak

 She was scheduled to kick off her residency on Friday, Jan.
 21.

 “I’m so sorry, but my show ain’t ready.
 We’ve tried absolutely everything that we can to put it together in time and for it to be good enough for you.
 But we’ve been absolutely destroyed by delivery delays and COVID.
-Half my crew — half my team — are down with COVID.
-They still are.”Wichita’s South High latest school to close due to COVID
+Half my crew – half my team – are down with COVID.
+They still are.”NBC will not send announcers to Beijing for Winter Games

 “And it’s been impossible to finish the show.
 I can’t give you what I have right now,” she said as emotions took over.